 While attendance will be taken at the start of each class session, it is not attendance per se, but the amount and quality of class participation that may, at the discretion of the instructor, be included in the evaluation plan and final grade determination for the course.
-The weight assigned to class participation may vary depending on the subject matter and nature of each course, but will not exceed 15% of the final grade.
+The weight assigned to class participation may vary depending on the subject matter and nature of each course but will not exceed 15% of the final grade.
 Instructors will state their policy on class participation in their course syllabi, including the weight assigned to class participation in the final grade determination.
-For the Executive Master of Business Administration (E.M.B.A.) program, class attendance as per the pre-determined course sequencing is compulsory.
-In excruciating circumstances, should a student miss a module, a student can make Graduate Catalog 2022-2023 up the module through self-study.
-The decision to allow missing of a module is made at the discretion of the EMBA Program Director and the Provost.
-A student can miss a maximum of one module per year.
-A module constitutes one extended weekend (Thursday afternoon, Friday and Saturday) and can span different courses (e.g. missing Thursday of one course, Friday of another course etc.) Any additional modules missed would need to be repeated as per the course schedule of the subsequent incoming EMBA cohorts, noting that this will severely delay completion and subsequent graduation from the program.